Thus Spoke Zarathustra: Will to power

 Nietzsche's thinking was significantly influenced by the thinking of Arthur Schopenhauer.
 Schopenhauer emphasised will, and particularly will to live.
 Nietzsche emphasised Wille zur Macht, or will to power.

 Nietzsche was not a systematic philosopher and left much of what he wrote open to interpretation.
-Receptive fascists are said to have misinterpreted the will to power, having overlooked Nietzsche's distinction between Kraft ("force" or "strength") and Macht ("power" or "might").
+Receptive fascists are said to have misinterpreted the will to power, having overlooked Nietzsche's distinction between Kraft ‘force, strength’ and Macht ‘power, might’.

 Scholars have often had recourse to Nietzsche's notebooks, where will to power is described in ways such as "willing-to-become-stronger [Stärker-werden-wollen], willing growth".

 Übermensch

 It is allegedly "well-known that as a term, Nietzsche’s Übermensch derives from Lucian of Samosata's hyperanthropos".
-This hyperanthropos, or overhuman, appears in Lucian's Menippean satire Κατάπλους ἢ Τύραννος, usually translated Downward Journey or The Tyrant.
+This hyperanthropos, or "overman," appears in Lucian's Menippean satire Κατάπλους ἢ Τύραννος, usually translated Downward Journey or The Tyrant.
 This hyperanthropos is "imagined to be superior to others of 'lesser' station in this-worldly life and the same tyrant after his (comically unwilling) transport into the underworld".

 Nietzsche celebrated Goethe as an actualisation of the Übermensch.

 Eternal recurrence

-Nietzsche included some brief writings on eternal recurrence in his earlier book The Gay Science.
-Zarathustra also appeared in that book.
+Nietzsche includes some brief writings on eternal recurrence in his earlier book The Gay Science.
+Zarathustra also appears in that book.
 In Thus Spoke Zarathustra, the eternal recurrence is, according to Nietzsche, the "fundamental idea of the work".

 Interpretations of the eternal recurrence have mostly revolved around cosmological and attitudinal and normative principles.

 As a cosmological principle, it has been supposed to mean that time is circular, that all things recur eternally.
 A weak attempt at proof has been noted in Nietzsche's notebooks, and it is not clear to what extent, if at all, Nietzsche believed in the truth of it.
 Critics have mostly dealt with the cosmological principle as a puzzle of why Nietzsche might have touted the idea.

 As an attitudinal principle it has often been dealt with as a thought experiment, to see how one would react, or as a sort of ultimate expression of life-affirmation, as if one should desire eternal recurrence.

 As a normative principle, it has been thought of as a measure or standard, akin to a "moral rule".